jessemonroy650/mobileui-popup/README.md

 * height:200px;  - height of the box
 * width:300px;   - width of the box
+* background-color:#eeeeee; - the color inside the box
 * padding:0.5em; - space between the edge of the box and the text
-* background-color:#eeeeee; - the color inside the box
-* opacity: 1; - the opposite of transparency (1 = not transparent)
 * border:1px black solid; - the box border
 * border-radius: 0.5em; - the round corner and border to the box

 **placement**

-* position:absolute; - places the box relative the the view port (screen in this case)
+* position:absolute; - places the box relative to its closest positioned ancestor or to the containing block (the screen or 'view port' in this case)
 * left:50px; - 50 px from the left
 * top:50px; - 50 px from the top